mayson-llc/GoogleAppEngineOkHttp/README.md

 ## Roadmap
 + Support for other HTTP Methods (e.g. DELETE, PUT, PATCH).
 + Support for binary responses.
++ Upload into jcenter for inclusion in Gradle builds.

 ## Gotchas
-+ Call.enqueue() will throw a Runtime Exception, on App Engine you should be using Tasks and Queues to perform Async calls.
++ Call.enqueue() will throw a RuntimeException, on App Engine you should be using Tasks and Queues to perform Async calls.
 Use these with the Call.execute() method instead.

 ## Pull Requests
 In order to make this library more useful I welcome pull requests with new features